Child Development Center

 • Cooking

-This year-round enrichment is for ages one through Pre-K. The activity encompasses preparing seasonal foods that address healthy food choices and promotes basic math, verbal and fine-motor skills, an adventurous palate, sensory exploration and confidence.
-During the growing season, many of the recipes utilize vegetables grown in our school garden.
+This year-round enrichment is for ages one through Pre-K. The activity encompasses preparing seasonal foods that address healthy food choices and promote basic math, verbal and fine-motor skills, an adventurous palate, sensory exploration, and confidence.
+Recipes may utilize vegetables grown in our school garden during the growing season.
 Our youngest children also experience a weekly cooking activity that is used in conjunction with our weekly snack preparation.
-Recipes are shared with families to facilitate and reinforce skills learned at school.

 • Gardening

 Children ages one to Pre-K participate in the gardening program.
-Activities include soil preparation and exploration, planting seeds and seedlings, watering, and harvesting, with all activities supervised by a master gardener.
-Inspired by the Early Sprouts program, our children help to grow vegetables that we eat and share with our community.
-Some of the vegetables grown in our gardens are: snow peas, kale, carrots, butternut squash, yellow squash, green beans, tomatoes, corn, swiss chard, lettuce, zucchini and blueberries.
+Activities include soil preparation and exploration, planting seeds and seedlings, watering, and harvesting.
+Our children help grow the vegetables we eat and share with our community.
 Through these experiences, we help boost student confidence and lay a foundation for lifelong healthy eating habits.

 • Library

-The Threes/Fours and Pre-K classes enjoy time at the Currey Ingram Academy library each week.
-Library time helps build relationships with other members of our community and often reiterates what we are working on in the classroom such as learning about authors and illustrators and book titles.
-The stories that are read and told to us center around the theme, season or curricular topic that we are learning about in class.
+The Threes/Fours and Pre-K classes enjoy weekly time at the Currey Ingram Academy library.
+Library time helps build relationships with other community members and often reiterates what we are working on in the classroom, such as learning about authors and illustrators, and book titles.
+The stories that are read and told to us center around the theme, season, or curricular topic that we are learning about in class.
 Students also learn appropriate library behaviors.
-Checking out books and taking care of them is something they enjoy and take great pride in.
-Teachers read the books students check out throughout the week to share in the individual choices each student makes.

 • Music